Personal Agility with Kanban Journaling

 What is Kanban?

-In the 1940's, Toyota created a set of methodologies around "just in time" delivery to reduce waste and increase productivity in its factories.
+In the 1940s, Toyota created a set of methodologies around "just in time" delivery to reduce waste and increase productivity.
 This was the foundation of what we now call Lean, and Kanban was a key methodology within Lean manufacturing.

 Kanban is a Japanese word meaning visual signal or signboard.
 The Kanban system is a visual system for managing work as it flows through a process.
 That visual system can be implemented in many ways from the commonly used Kanban board to even be stamped on the thing that is being produced like a coffee cup.
 In our case, we are going to be using it inside a journal to make it an even more powerful productivity tool.